-China has reported annually on the destruction of antipersonnel mines since the late 1990s, but has not provided details on the numbers and types destroyed.
-China’s March 2017 Annual Report to the CCW’s Optional Protocol II states that China destroyed “old mines” during the previous year, but did not provide any details on how many or what type.
+China has frequently reported on the destruction of antipersonnel mines since the late 1990s, but has never provided details on the types and quantities destroyed.
+China reported in March 2017 that it destroyed “old mines” during the previous year, but did not provide any details on how many or what type.
 In November 2017, China stated that its military continues to destroy old antipersonnel mines.
 China did not report any further destruction of antipersonnel mines in 2018 or 2019.

 Email from Lai Haiyang, Attaché, Department of Arms Control & Disarmament, Ministry of Foreign Affairs, 7 September 2011.